pawel-wzietek/IODevices/README.md

 *apparently, it can also happen that a bugged device firmware exhibits an undefined behavior when the receiving buffer is too small.

+### *Implementations*

 Below is the list of the implementations provided here (other implementations, mostly written by EEVblog members, can be found on Ian-Johnston's website/github).

 #### class GPIBDevice_NINET

-uses the native .NET library for NI Gpib , uses as reference the following .NET assemblies from NI: `NationalInstrumentsCommon`, `NationalInstruments.NI4882` (these are installed with the NI GPIB driver).
+This class uses the native .NET library for NI Gpib , uses as reference the following .NET assemblies from NI: `NationalInstrumentsCommon`, `NationalInstruments.NI4882` (these are installed with the NI GPIB driver).
 The class was intensively tested with the GPIB-USB-HS+ board from NI (running 24/7 for months).
 The assembly will not compile if these files are not found (and were not included here because of copyright), therefore a version of the project where this class is not included is also provided.
 Note that in many cases we won't necessary need this library: usually the NI software for GPIB will also install Visa.
 Also, in the 32bit environment the ADLink implementation is in principle compatible with the dll provided by NI (see later).

 class constructors: